19hours/sg-statutes/Acts/Banking Act.md

 ### Grace period for sections 30 to 33

-34\.—(1) Notwithstanding sections 30 to 33, where any business was carried on, or any property or investment was held, by a bank in Singapore immediately before 18th July 20016with the approval of the Authority (where required) or which did not require the approval of the Authority, the bank may continue to carry on such business or hold such property or investment, as the case may be, for a period of 3 years from 18th July 2001.
+34\.—(1) Notwithstanding sections 30 to 33, where any business was carried on, or any property or investment was held, by a bank in Singapore immediately before 18th July 2001\*with the approval of the Authority (where required) or which did not require the approval of the Authority, the bank may continue to carry on such business or hold such property or investment, as the case may be, for a period of 3 years from 18th July 2001.

-6Date of commencement of the Banking (Amendment) Act 2001 (Act 23 2001).
+\*Date of commencement of the Banking (Amendment) Act 2001 (Act 23 2001).

 [23/2001]